aleksyprok/nuclear_fusion_2024_code/README.md

 `/.gitignore` - Lists files and directories that are to be ignored by version control.

-`LICENSE` - Contains the LICENCE file.
+`LICENSE` - Contains the LICENSE file.
 It says that I am happy for anyone to use this code as they wish, however, I'm not sure what UKAEA's policy is!

 `/README.md` - Provides an overview and documentation for the project.